-The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research, and monitoring efforts.
-So far, starvation-related mortality has been lower this year compared to last year.
-Mortality in this UME is still expected to be elevated this coming winter.
-FWC researchers expect findings of chronic malnutrition in manatees to persist along the Atlantic coast so long as there remains a seagrass shortage in the Indian River Lagoon.
+The overarching, multifaceted UME investigation is ongoing and informed by multiple response, research and monitoring efforts.
+The total number of manatee deaths and mortality from starvation were much lower this winter compared to previous years.
+However, FWC researchers expect findings of chronic malnutrition in manatees to persist along the Atlantic coast so long as there remains a seagrass shortage in the Indian River Lagoon.